 If you would like to post a poster for your event below, please email it to us at email@example.com.

 Due to the COVID-19 pandemic, most Autistic Pride events have been cancelled for the foreseeable future.
 In 2020, a group of Autistic Pride organisers came together to create an online event, open to everybody from anywhere.
 Here we can be proud to be autistic and assert ourselves for a day.

 Autistic Pride around the World

-Due to the COVID-19 outbreak in March 2020, nearly all offline Autistic Pride events were cancelled for the rest of the year.
+Due to the COVID-19 outbreak in March 2020, nearly all offline Autistic Pride events were cancelled for the foreseeable future.